 - “What did we agree upon today?”

-Come up with a list of your own power questions that set up apart from other agents and allow you to listen perceptively.
+Come up with a list of your own power questions that set you apart from other agents and allow you to listen perceptively.

 Perceptive listening is silent

 Have you ever sent a text or email with a smile on your face only to have the recipient respond back in a defensive posture?

 It’s because emails and texts does not involve listening with your body.

 Perceptive listening is much more than written or spoken phrases.
 Perceptive listening involves body gestures, intonation of voice, and eye contact.
 None of those things can be observed through the written word or simply the words that are being spoken.

 When you are with a prospect or client, observe how you client is moving, their eye contact, and their body language.
 It is mostly likely saying much more than the actual words coming out of their mouth.